Easy & delicious gluten free vegan double chocolate muffins for breakfast! Quick recipe for soft rich chocolate muffins. Allergy free recipe.

 While these gluten free vegan double chocolate muffins are delicious as written, I like to spice things up now and again!
 This muffin recipe is a great starting point for some fantastic flavor combinations.
 Here are some ideas to get you started!

-Mocha – Add 1 tbsp of instant espresso powder to the batter when adding your dry ingredients together.
+Mocha – Add 1 tablespoon of instant espresso powder to the batter when adding your dry ingredients together.

 Orange Chocolate Muffins – Add 1 tablespoon orange zest to the batter when adding your wet ingredients.

 - 1 teaspoon apple cider vinegar

 - 1 tablespoon sour cream of choice

 - 1 teaspoon vanilla extract

 - 1 ½ cups gluten free flour blend

 - 2 ½ teaspoon baking powder